 Committee on Women in the Arts

-The Committee on Women in the Arts promotes the scholarly study and recognition of the contributions by women to the visual arts and to critical and art-historical studies; advocates for feminist scholarship and activism in art; develops partnerships with organizations with compatible missions; monitors the status of women in the visual-arts professions; and researches and provides historic and current resources on feminist issues; and supports emerging artists and scholars in their careers.
+The Committee on Women in the Arts (CWA) promotes the scholarly study and recognition of women’s contributions to the visual arts and to critical and art-historical studies; advocates for feminist scholarship and activism in art; develops partnerships with organizations with compatible missions; monitors the status of women in the visual-arts professions; provides historical and current resources on feminist issues; and supports emerging artists and scholars in their careers.

-Each month, the commmittee presents a selection of exhibitions, conferences, symposia, panels, lectures, and other events related to feminist art and scholarship for the CWA Picks.
+Each month, CWA presents a selection of exhibitions, conferences, symposia, panels, lectures, and other events for the CWA Picks.
 CWA Picks highlights art and scholarship by women that address gender issues.

-Survey on the Status of Women and People of Color in Art-History Faculty
+Survey on the Status of Women and People of Color on the Faculty of Art-History Programs

 Claudia Sbrissa, St. John’s University, Chair (2015)

 Melissa Dabakis, Kenyon College (2015)

 Jonathan D. Katz, University at Buffalo (2016)